 When exercising discretion, decision makers need to act reasonably and impartially.
 Decision makers should act in their professional capacity and not be influenced by personal prejudices or biases.

 Each case must be assessed on its own merits.
-This means that consistency should not override the decision-making process.
-As noted by the Victorian Ombudsman,
+This means that consistency should not override the appropriate use of discretion in the decision-making process.
+As noted by the Victorian Ombudsman:

 [1] Victorian Ombudsman, Investigation into Maribyrnong City Council’s internal review practices for disability parking infringements, 30 April 2018, p 32.